 It’s been a busy month for those of us who love streaming video and are suspicious of the cable or telco companies that function as our broadband providers.

 First, there was the announcement that Comcast is acquiring Time Warner Cable to increase its position as the largest provider of multichannel video and broadband Internet in the United States.
-Second, Netflix released the second season of House of Cards over President’s Day weekend led to some quality of service issues for Verizon customers in the Washington, DC area.
+Second, Netflix releasing the second season of House of Cards over President’s Day weekend led to some quality of service issues for Verizon customers in the Washington, DC area.
 It was such a popular story that it was the basis of a sales pitch for a Roku Streaming Media player, warning that the days of streaming video might be numbered.
 Third, over the weekend, a Comcast announced that it had struck an interconnection agreement with Netflix.
 All of this news comes within the context of a DC district court ruling that the FCC lacks the authority to enforce net neutrality rules over wired Internet service providers.

 Dan Rayburn, who writes for the insightful Streaming Media blog, takes issue with the coverage of the Netflix-Comcast deal.